RocketChat/Rocket.Chat/.changeset/wicked-socks-hide.md

 "@rocket.chat/rest-typings": minor
 ---

-Add new callout in the subscription page to inform users of subscription upgrade eligibility when applicable.
+Adds a new callout in the subscription page to inform users of subscription upgrade eligibility when applicable.